iknotank/Roblox-Ally-Bot-1/readme.md

 ## Note
 ```
-We will provide an service for this, 250 robux per hour, without any ratelimit, you sent an minimum of atleast 5000 ally
+We will provide an service for this, 250 robux per hour, without any ratelimit, you will sent an minimum of atleast 5000 ally
 ```

 ## Requirements